 The Poolesville High School Athletic Booster Club is an organization whose primary mission is to raise money to support and supplement the athletic program at PHS.
 Our student-athletes have responded by representing their school in an extraordinary manner — with class, sportsmanship, and effort.

-As the Montgomery County school budget continues to tighten, the athletic department is left more and more to fend for itself.
-Without the assistance of the Athletic Booster Club, much of the team equipment and facilities improvements could not be done … read more
+As the county school budget continues to tighten, the athletic department is left more and more to fend for itself.
+Without the continuing support of the Athletic Booster Club, much of the team equipment and facilities improvements could not be done … read more

 Falcons in the News